-If we do not receive confirmation in these two ways, we will cancel the I-20.
+If we do not receive confirmation in these two ways, we will review and may cancel the I-20.

 - Send your travel itinerary (flight information, etc.) by email to Intercultural Life at Monmouth College to confirm arrival plans.
 You will need to do this at least three weeks before the beginning of the semester in which you start (in early August for the fall semester – which begins in late August, and in early December for the spring semester – which begins in early January).
 Note that the College closes for the winter holidays at mid-December.
 Send address and contact information for relatives or friends within the U.S. with whom you are staying upon arrival as well as precise and detailed information about arrival on campus on the designated days immediately before international-student orientation to the Office of Intercultural Life.

 - Pay the bill for your tuition and fees for your first semester.
 You may do this by wire transfer.
 This payment is due before the start of the semester.
 If we do not receive it by the deadline, we will cancel your I-20.
 Watch for an email containing your first bill from the Student Accounts Manager in the Business Office at Monmouth College.

 When you arrive, if not before, you must provide proof of successful completion of U.S. high school equivalency or you cannot begin classes at Monmouth College: you will need to bring with you a certified copy or original of the primary document in your country that shows successful completion of high school studies.
 Test scores are not proof of High School completion.
 Proof may be a transcript that shows all courses taken, grades received and graduation date, or it may be a certificate of national examination results, or some other document (this varies by country).
 A certified copy is an original document or attested (signed with official stamp or seal) photocopy that has been issued by the educational institution or government agency responsible for issuing the document.
 An official English translation should accompany the document.